Day 22 - Hot Springs to Rapid City SD

 Highlights of the day:

 A quick side bar… Is it bison or buffalo?
 Seems that using the term buffalo to refer to the animals we see roaming North America is wrong.
 According to several sites on the Internet (so it much be true?), we can blame early European settlers who mistook them for buffelo (that is the correct spelling) because of some similarities.
 They were wrong.
 Buffalo reside in Africa and Asia.
 Bison reside here in North America.
-So my high school and the town in which it resides was incorrectly named Buffalo Grove.
+So my high school and the town in which it resides were incorrectly named Buffalo Grove.
 I wonder if I should talk to them about that??

 Our next turn, onto State Highway 244, took us onto one of my favorite stretches of this tour.
 It starts in a forested area and gradually heads into bare rock spires.
 There is something about experiencing this area by bicycle, outside the steel and glass enclosure of an automobile.
 The region holds spiritual significance for Native Americans and from this vantage point it makes sense.
 Unfortunately, pictures do not do it justice – so you’ll just have to join us sometime to experience it for yourself! :)